 any aspects of processing a user’s request for pensions information.

-We understand the majority of the operational information will be captured by the ecosystem or automatically provided to the ecosystem by your I S P. It will be captured / sent on an hourly / daily basis as prescribed within the standards.
+We understand most of the operational information will be captured by the ecosystem or automatically provided to the ecosystem by your I S P. It will be captured / sent on an hourly / daily basis as prescribed within the standards.

+You may still need to report on things outside the system, such as complaints or pensions that need action but aren’t recorded.
+You could also be asked to show how member dashboards are affecting activity, for example increases in website visits, estimate requests, requests for additional pension, or transfers out.

+One way to do this is to create a dedicated landing page.
+Members would be taken to this page after clicking your website link from the dashboard.
+From there, they could choose to explore your website, request an estimate, investigate buying extra pension, or review the transfer-out process.
+Having a separate landing page will help you track this activity.

+You could also add a simple step in your processes to record why the member got in touch, for example noting that they came via the dashboard.

-You may still be required to report on information found outside of the ecosystem, such as complaints, pensions not found.You should discuss the operational information requirements with your I S P. You need to understand where you will have to create separate processes to provide the operational information upon request.
+You should discuss the operational information requirements with your I S P, your pensions software provider and your website provider.
+You need to understand where you will have to create separate processes to provide the operational information upon request.

-We recommend you start considering the following operational information requirements from the outset of implementation.
+We recommend you start considering the following operational information requirements before and after connection.

 Governance action

-understand the operational information requirements and your responsibilities
+before connection and after connection understand the operational information requirements and your ongoing responsibilities

-discuss the operational information requirements with your I S P
+before connection and after connection discuss the operational information requirements with your I S P

-create separate processes to provide operational information that lies outside of the ecosystem.
+before connection and after connection create and maintain separate processes to provide operational information that lies outside of the ecosystem.

 Record keeping action

-keep a record of the operational information for at least six years from the end of the scheme year to which it relates
+before and after connection keep a record of the operational information for at least six years from the end of the scheme year to which it relates

-you must keep clear audit trails of the steps you took steps to comply with your pensions dashboards duties
+before and after connection you must keep clear audit trails of the steps you took steps to comply with your pensions dashboards duties

-you must keep a record of steps taken to resolve any issues that arose, such as communications with third parties
+before and after connection you must keep a record of steps taken to resolve any issues that arise, such as communications with third parties

-you must keep a record of compliance as set out in MaPS reporting standards.
+before and after connection you must keep a record of compliance as set out in MaPS reporting standards.

 Internal controls action

-you must have risk management processes in place, including processes for monitoring the resolution of issues between the scheme and any relevant third parties
+before and after connection you must have risk management processes in place, including processes for monitoring the resolution of issues between the scheme and any relevant third parties

-create a plan to record the operational information
+before and after connection create and maintain a plan to record the operational information

-regularly review your plan to make sure the operational information is recorded and maintained.
+before and after connection regularly review your plan to make sure the operational information is recorded and maintained.

 Compliance and enforcement